hbcheng7/BENG183/Writeup.md

 - **Comparative Analysis**: Compare different conditions or time points to identify how the binding complex interacts differently.
 Tools that could be used for this could be DiffBind or MAnorm.
 ![image](https://github.com/hbcheng7/BENG183/assets/133923635/9d0123cf-ee94-4360-acc1-b09570c98149)
-<br>Diffbind binding affinities visualized for each factor
+<br>Diffbind binding affinities visualized for each factor (Read more [here](https://bioconductor.org/packages/release/bioc/vignettes/DiffBind/inst/doc/DiffBind.pdf)

 ### 6. Visualization<a name="2.6"></a>
 It is important to see where in the genome your peaks are being called.
 This can be done using a genome browser.